Blaizzy/mlx-embeddings/docs/Manpage.md

 : List only pinned formulae, or only the specified (pinned) formulae if *`formula`* are provided.
 See also `pin`, `unpin`.

+`--manual`

+: List the formulae installed on request.

+`--auto`

+: List the formulae installed automatically.

 `-1`

 : Force output to be one entry per line.
 This is the default when output is not